 To sign up for an exchange, you’ll need to create an account, verify your information, and connect your payment method of choice.
 To protect yourself and your money when getting started with Bitcoin buying and selling, follow these quick steps:

 - Find a reputable exchange by doing your research.

-- Set up your wallet properly and securely.
+- Set up your cold or hot wallet properly and securely.

 - Only spend what you can afford to lose.

 Keep reading to learn more about how to safely buy and sell Bitcoin in 2021!

 With nearly 400,000 transactions happening every day, Bitcoin has become more popular than ever.
 Though cryptocurrency enthusiasts have been buying and selling Bitcoin since 2010, it is still confusing for a lot of potential investors.
 This uncertainty is largely due to the proliferation of scams and the number of untrustworthy exchanges and services online.

 For those new to the world of cryptocurrency: Bitcoin is a digital asset used primarily for online shopping and investing.
 Bitcoin isn’t sponsored by the government but rather works through a community-based system.
 People in that community are able to earn coins by “mining” or buy them with traditional currency.